tRiPPyTooN04/ELT-project/README.md

 2. **Database Initialization**: The `init.sql` script initializes the source database with sample data.
 It creates several tables and populates them with sample data.

-3. **ETL Process**:  Airflow will run the etl_script to transfer data from source_postgres to destination_postgres   and then DBT to run the transformations on top of the destination database.
+3. **ELT Process**:  Airflow will run the etl_script to transfer data from source_postgres to destination_postgres   and then DBT to run the transformations on top of the destination database.

 ## Airflow DAG Description

-This Airflow DAG orchestrates a simple ETL process using Docker, Airflow, DBT, and PostgreSQL.
+This Airflow DAG orchestrates a simple ETL process using Docker,  DBT, and PostgreSQL.
 The DAG consists of two tasks:

 1. **Run ETL Script Task**: This task executes an ETL script (`etl_script.py`) that transfers data from a source PostgreSQL database to a destination PostgreSQL database.
 The script is responsible for extracting data from the source, transforming it as necessary, and loading it into the destination.